Have you noticed an increase in Google dance for the past two days for your website?

 Our rank tracking analysis found significant changes in the search ranking of some popular websites.

-Easy fixes for websites affected with broad core algorithm update
+Easy fixes for websites affected by the broad core algorithm update